Beng123106/Data-Structures-Complexity-and-Algorithms/README.md

 - Then a zero or more if clauses depending on the complexity of the list

 # Map and Filter
-* The map function works by applying a function to iterable data (lists).
+* map is a built in function works by applying a function to iterable data (lists).
 For example:
 ```python
 def square(num):
     ''' squares the given num argument '''